 - Enhanced privacy for personal information like your social security number when dealing with business.

 The application process for an EIN is easy and free.
 You will not need to provide a lot of information.
 All you need to do is provide your taxpayer identification number (this can be your SSN, or even a previous EIN.)
 Once you are successfully activated you will get your EIN instantly.

-How to Get a Business Credit Card with an EIN
+How to Get Business Credit Cards Using EIN Only: Step By Step Guide

-Every financial institution is different.
-This means they will have different criteria for the services they offer.
+Ready to learn more about getting business credit cards using EIN only?
+As with personal credit cards, every business credit card is different.
+And because every financial institution is different, they will have different criteria for the services they offer.
 However, you will likely need to get an EIN.
 On top of providing your EIN, you will likely need to provide your SSN as well.
 The application process for a business credit card is very similar to the application process of a personal credit card.

 In What Instances Would People Apply for Business Credit Cards Using EIN Only?